jackie-h/language-notes/domain calculations ideas.md

 * If branches in code - that is where the complexity is.
 Similar to compiler speculation, what changes cause us to take a different branch.

+* Use only the primitives in the language and the standard library to implement.
+Reduce dependency hell

+* Only humans - fully authorized end to end - no p2 or batch to batch

+* Storing intermediate results - do it

+* Ownership - teams own balances - calculation outputs

+* Provide full set of math/stats libs

+* The problem with rules engines & drived reference data - like SCRP.
+Teams can own derived ref data

+## Selling points

+* Need to be able to operate from many code bases

+## Prior solutions

+* Haxe

+## Challenges

+* Language differences
+** Testing implementations for each language
+** Lack of functional collections in Java and others ** Mismatches in primitive types